Jomlom/Jomlom/README.md

-17y/o student working in 2 small organisations mostly for fun with friends;
+18y/o student working in some organisations mostly for fun with friends;

 I program in python, C# and some java - i also do art and modelling;